Retirement savings mistake #2: Investing too conservatively

 Retirement savings mistake #3: Putting your kids ahead of your retirement

 You want what’s best for your kids, but it shouldn’t come at the expense of your future.
-Denning has seen many clients reduce their retirement savings contributions or tap into their 401(k) to help pay for a child’s or grandchild’s college education, and that leaves them in the lurch.
+Larson has seen many clients reduce their retirement savings contributions or tap into their 401(k) to help pay for a child’s or grandchild’s college education, and that leaves them in the lurch.
 “As I’ve said many times, don’t borrow money from your retirement fund to pay for college,” he says.
 Explore available options to cover tuition and other education expenses.

-Denning’s advice: Make sure you have a comprehensive investment plan before you make any promises about covering tuition for someone, and keep in mind that the cost to attend some private colleges these days tops $70,000 a year.
+Larson’s advice: Make sure you have a comprehensive investment plan before you make any promises about covering tuition for someone, and keep in mind that the cost to attend some private colleges these days tops $70,000 a year.
 “I know you love your kids,” he says, “but they don’t want you living in their basement when you’re 70 years old and broke.”

-Denning also recommends having a conversation with your children while they’re young about how much tuition you can realistically cover.
+Larson also recommends having a conversation with your children while they’re young about how much tuition you can realistically cover.
 “A lot of parents can commit to paying in-state tuition for four years,” he says.
 “If their children want to go to a private school that costs more, they become responsible for anything above that.”